MIT-AI-Accelerator/neurips-2020-sevir/README.md

 ## Downloading SEVIR

-The SEVIR data will be available online.
-Link removed from this README to maintain anonymity.
+The SEVIR data is available online.
+Link removed from this README to maintain anonymity during review process.

 ## Extrating training/testing datasets